JesseWebDotCom/home-assistant-configuration/docs/home-assistant-101/README.md

 The guide consists of a five sections:

 ### Introduction
-*This section provides an introduction into Home Automation and Home Assistant.*
+*This section provides an introduction to Home Automation and Home Assistant.*

 1. [Introduction to Home Automation](introduction/home-automation.md)
 2. [Introduction to Home Assistant](introduction/home-assistant.md)